AWS Certified Cloud Practitioner & Data Science

 Blender is one of the most popular pieces of software for 3D modeling and animation.
 Even though it is free and open-source, digital artists can utilize it in ways that rival some of the best-paid options—for example, it's been used to create hundreds of high-quality animated short films.

 One important step to becoming more efficient with Blender is mastering Blender shortcuts and increasing how fast you can get things done in the program.
 Knowing Blender hotkeys and shortcuts like the back of your hand is one of the fastest ways to achieve this.
-This article will take you through some of the most important ones to know.

 The Essentials of Blender’s Interface